Click here for more images.

 mission of the organization is to continue to serve the students and HSU family

 as a whole, while producing an environment that facilitates friendships among

-The HSU Round Table Award shall be presented to a woman who has exhibited exemplary leadership within her sphere of influence, who has exhibited fiscal, emotional or physical support to the ongoing of Hardin-Simmons University, and who represents Christian values and beliefs foundational to Hardin-Simmons University.
+The Virtue Award is presented at the annual round table luncheon to a women who has exhibited exemplary leadership within her sphere of influence, who has exhibited fiscal, emotional or physical support to the ongoing of Hardin-Simmons University, and who represents Christian values and beliefs foundational to Hardin-Simmons University.

 Hall of Fame Speaker,